 - Monitors a designated area and triggers an alarm when a person, vehicle, or object

-remains in the area for an extended period, which is considered lingering. - This feature is often used in security monitoring, healthcare, and elderly care to
+remains in the area for an extended period, which is considered loitering. - This feature is often used in security monitoring, healthcare, and elderly care to

 identify potential abnormal behavior or situations requiring attention.